It’s like Japanese women’s pornography, without the pornography… (TM)

 A proper respectful, sensitive resolution is guaranteed.
 Cross-dressing will be implemented as part of an ungainly plan to salve the feelings of store-girl and move her towards a moment of personal acceptance and courage to confess her feelings for her childhood love.
 Happy somewhat adult women friends will go off into the sunset, move to Kamakura and adopt a few cats.

-Taiyou will end up girlfriendless again after a lot of goggle-bait is trotted about, but he is young and this will make him a far nobler character and a great catch when some girl his age target locks on him.
+Taiyou will end up girlfriendless again after a lot of goggle-bait is trotted about, but he is young and this will make him a far nobler character and a great catch when someone his age target locks on him.
 Ten might even snap out of it and make Saeki happy.

 A CRUSADE FOR MODESTY: